frknayk/gym_connect/README.md

-# Connect X Environment With PyGame Render Option
+# Connect4 Environment With PyGame

 ## Description
-- In this project it

-## Getting Started with UI Mode
-- Demonstration of UI is below : main page, training page and inference page
+- Connect4 and Connect2 environment with two option : 'PyGame Mode' (for renders) and 'Headless Mode' for terminal only.

 ## Installation
 1. Run the command below